mozilla-services/autopush/docs/http.rst

 Autopush exposes three HTTP endpoints:

-`/[sw]push/...`

-This is tied to one of the Endpoint Handlers, either `/wpush/...` for :class:`~autopush.web.webpush.WebPushHandler`, or `/spush/...` for :class:`~autopush.web.simplepush.SimplePushHandler`.
+`/wpush/...`

-(Note, `SimplePushHandler` is obsolete and will be removed without notification in a future update.)
-This endpoint is returned by the Push registration process and is used by the :term:`AppServer` to send Push alerts to the Application.
+This is tied to the Endpoint Handler :class:`~autopush.web.webpush.WebPushHandler` This endpoint is returned by the Push registration process and is used by the :term:`AppServer` to send Push alerts to the Application.
 See :ref:`send`.